 Dragon Con has many things to offer ranging from fan tracks (Costuming being one of them) and table top games to concerts and celebrity workshops.
 Dragon Cons workshops are typically for a rate negotiated between the celebrities agent and the con office.
 Their workshop is essentially a provided service for which they are able to accept advance payment via the Dragon Con store along with their membership badges and other collectible merchandise.
 Our workshops are simple hands on DIY in which you pay only to reimburse the instructor for materials - nothing else.
 Our workshops are not related to Dragon Cons official workshops whatsoever and, therefore, they do not allocate resources toward the peaceful exchange of materials for reimbursement.
 It is also why you will not find Costuming Track workshops on the Dragon Con workshop schedule.

-No. We tried this last year.
+No. We tried this in the past.
 It didn't work out.
 If participants don't reimburse the instructor for materials, the instructor gets stuck with excess supplies and will not want to help us out with a workshop next year.
 Besides, they can only provide their attention to X number of participants and we don't want that quality time to be disturbed by onlookers.

 Last minute entries at the Con (with exact change in cash) will be accepted if there are spaces available.
 We do predict, however, that all spaces will be gone by then so pre-register early and pay for your kit so you won't miss out.

 Sorry, no. We don't want the instructor to be stuck with excess tools and supplies they may not be able to use.
 But do not despair: each kit comes with detailed instructions and the instructors contact information so that you may complete the project at home.
-If your instructor is in a position where they can easily reimburse you without incurring banking penalties they may opt to accept reimbursement from a walk-in participant and refund you.
-It's at their discretion but as a general rule this isn't feasible.
+If you are unable to attend the workshop, please make arrangements with the Workshops Coordinator to pick up your workshop kit by emailing email@example.com.